 You are here

-Gina Bloom joined the UC Davis English faculty in 2007.
+Gina Bloom joined the UC Davis English faculty in 2007 and has since become affiliated faculty with the PhD programs in Education and Performance Studies.
 Before coming to Davis, she taught at the University of Iowa and Lawrence University.
-Her areas of interest include early modern English literature, especially Shakespeare and drama, gender and feminist theory, theater history and performance, sound studies, and digital humanities.
+Her current areas of interest include early modern English drama (especially Shakespeare), gender and feminist theory, theater history and performance, game studies, digital arts/humanities, and education.
 Her first book, Voice in Motion: Staging Gender, Shaping Sound in Early Modern England (University of Pennsylvania Press, Material Texts series, 2007), won the award for best book of the year from the The Society for the Study of Early Modern Women.
-She has held fellowships from the Institute for the Study of Humanities at the University of Wisconsin, Madison, the Folger Library, the Huntington Library, and the American Council of Learned Societies (ACLS).
-And she is the Book Review Editor for the journalTheatre Survey.
-Current print projects include a book about games and spectatorship in the early modern English theater.
-Digital projects include essays in the Folger Luminary iPad app for Shakespeare's Midsummer Night's Dream and a collaborative project (with students and faculty in the UCD ModLab) to produce a Shakespeare video game, Play the Knave.
+Her second book, Gaming the Stage: Playable Media and the Rise of English Commercial Theater, is published by the University of Michigan Press (Theater: History/Text/Performance series).
+Thanks to the TOME Initiative at the UC Davis Library, the book is available open access.
+Bloom also co-edited (with Tom Bishop and Erika T. Lin) Games and Theatre in Shakespeare's England (part of the Cultures of Play, 1300-1700, series from Amsterdam University Press).

 "This book should be given pride of place on every feminist bookshelf."—Theatre Journal